Why Yama

 6. Very liquid

 Liquidity providers generally prefer to earn stablecoin yield instead of diluting token emissions.
 Thanks to PSM incentives, Yama provides exactly that.
-This means that Yama is very liquid.
+This means that Yama is designed to be more liquid.

 7. Collateralized

 Unlike Beanstalk and other algo stables, Yama is collateralized.
-This means that every $1 of Yama is backed by at least $1 of collateral.
-This is important because it means that during times of significant capital outflows (such as the UST depeg), Yama will not be rendered insolvent and lose its peg.
+This means Yama is designed such that that every $1 of Yama is backed by at least $1 of collateral.
+This is important because it means that during times of significant capital outflows (such as the UST depeg), Yama will has a lower chance of being rendered insolvent and lose its peg.

 Yama is not directly reliant on USDC.